This collection of different stories was performed by actors who portrayed multiple roles in tales adapted from the Brothers Grimm and Aesop.

 The 2010 One Act Festival included works by Samuel Beckett and Harold Pinter, both Nobel Prize winners; David Ives, a noted Broadway and Off-Broadway writer whose one-act plays have been popular with SBU Theater audiences; and Lawrence G. Smith, an Artie Award-nominated playwright who has had several works performed regionally, including one that’s playing at Buffalo’s Alleyway Theater.

-The audience was taken on a journey through the strange and unusual, from being trapped in a manipulative desert to watching a noted historical figure reliving his own demise over and over, said Dr. Ed.
-Simone, chairman of the Department of Visual and Performing Arts and head of the SBU Theater program.
+The audience was taken on a journey through the strange and unusual, from being trapped in a manipulative desert to watching a noted historical figure reliving his own demise over and over.
 The evening included Pinter’s hard-hitting examination of state-sanctioned torture, an exploration of loneliness, as well as silent pieces for two moving bodies in the style of Japanese Buto.

 Application forms, procedures and additional information